 We turn to drugs as a way to self-soothe.
 The body knows what it needs (perhaps desperately) and alcohol, pot, sedatives and heroin do provide GABA support and calming.
 A suffering brain can become dependent on these “life-saving” supports.

 Clearly, the underlying issues have to be dealt with.
 “Stress Management” takes on a new level of urgency when addiction is involved.
-For those of us dealing with anxiety and addition, panic attacks, insomnia and short tempers, the need is great to do a “life review” and get our house in order quickly.
+For those of us dealing with anxiety and addiction, panic attacks, insomnia and short tempers, the need is great to do a “life review” and get our house in order quickly.

 I have a reputation with clients for suggesting they quit their jobs, move to the beach, or do whatever it is they hope will bring happiness and peace.
 I am guilty of working myself to bits too, and it has cost me dearly in mental and physical comfort.
 I was diagnosed with extreme low GABA 10 years ago, and tiny doses of anti-epileptic drugs brought me tremendous relief from anxiety, pain and irritable bowel.
 I still need them when I push too hard for too long.